amidaware/trmm-docs/docs/contributing_community_scripts.md

 **Notes**

-`guid`: Must be unique in the file
+`guid`: Must be unique in the file.

-`filename`: File with that name must exist in `/scripts` folder
+`filename`: File with that name must exist in `/scripts` folder.

-`submittedBy`: Get credit for creator
+`submittedBy`: Get credit for creator.

-`args`: default args pre-filled in arg field
+`args`: default args pre-filled in arg field.

-`default_timeout`: Sets the default timeout for the script
+`default_timeout`: Sets the default timeout for the script.

 `supported_platforms`: ["windows", "linux", "darwin"] (case sensitive, if missing, assumes all platforms are supported). `darwin`=MacOS